What is Web 2.0 technology?

-When it comes to define web 2.0. the term means such internet applications which allow sharing and collaboration opportunities to people and help them to express themselves online.
+When it comes to defining web 2.0. the term means such internet applications which allow sharing and collaboration opportunities to people and help them to express themselves online.

 Darcy DiNucci- an information architecture consultant, coined the term Web 2.0 in her article “Fragmented Future”.
 The term was popularized by Tim O’Reilly and MediaLive International in 2004.